Skip to content

 Where to stay in Istanbul

 Our choice of area to stay the 5 days in Istanbul was Beyoğlu.
 It is a very touristy and busy area with lots of places for those who like gastronomy, having a drink or enjoy the views from a rooftop.
+Check the best areas to stay in Istanbul for your next trip.

 How to get around Istanbul